Racketship01/Vue-Masterclass/README.md

 - Adding Type Annotation for Headline Component

-  - whenever were going to see TS violations in a vue component, is because the TS inference didnt work exastly as it should, to fix? expplicitly and manually tell TS the correct type
+  - whenever were going to see TS violations in a vue component, is because the TS inference didnt work exastly as it should, to fix? explicitly and manually tell TS the correct type
   - Problem 1:

     - ![](./images/HeadlineCompTS.png)
     - ![](./images/HeadlineCompTS1.png)
       - `[x: number]` is not a literal property, its just an arbitrary name that its providing
-      - the syntax is trying to say TS thinks that were going to have some kind of property, it doesnt really matter what its actual value is excepts its going to be a number.
+      - the syntax is trying to say TS thinks that were going to have some kind of property, it doesnt really matter what its actual value is, excepts its going to be a number.
 We need a string as the action data is reurning a str resulting for a violatoions
       - to solve, explicitly declaring the correct type

     ```js